What Causes a Herniated Disc?

 How can a Herniated Disc be treated?

 Just like with any injury, there are two paths of treatment.
 The conservative route includes resting the area that is in pain, and use a heating pad to soothe the inflammation.
-Some clients of the personal injury law firm in Chicago take part in non-invasive physical therapy activities.
+Some of our clients take part in non-invasive physical therapy activities.
 This helps strengthen the muscles around the affected area.
 Sometimes, when the pain is severe enough and the conservative methods aren’t helping relieve the pain, surgery is an option.